rickyjcg22/sales_success_prediction/README.md

 ### Feature Transformation

 For the feature transformations, both duration_latest and count_call_current underwent Box-Cox transformations for scaling and normalization.
 The days_last_campaign variable was converted into binary indicator (0 for no previous contact and 1 for previous contact).
 Features ibr_employee_quarterly and count_employee_quarterly were removed due to high collinearity with other variables.
 Records with credit_facility = Cat_2 were excluded since they represented only 0.0086% of the dataset and were all No-Buys, resulting in a new dataset size of 34,997 records.
 For categorical variables, type_employment, highest_educ, and month_last_contacted were target encoded for logistic regression and frequency encoded for tree-based models.
 Whereas, civil_status, home_loan, personal_loan, contact_medium, dow_last_contacted, and credit_facility were one-hot encoded across both models since they have relatively lower cardinality compared to other features.
 The previous_campaign feature was ordinal encoded for both models to give higher importance for successful previous campaigns.
 All other features not mentioned were retained in their original form.
-Overall, there are two separate datasets produced from the data pre-processing used in training both the logistic regression and tree-based models wherein new sets are composed of 25 features and 1 target variables.
+Overall, there are two separate datasets produced from the data pre-processing used in training both the logistic regression and tree-based models wherein new sets are composed of 25 features and 1 target variable.

 ### Train-Test Split